 Steve Hund Jr., owner and descendant of one of Paxico’s first German founders, began selling antique wood-burning parlor stoves and bought the building to house his collection of American and Victorian antiques.

-The Chicago, Rock Island and Pacific Railway shut down in 1980 and was reorganized as the Oklahoma, Kansas and Texas Railroad, which merged in 1988 with Missouri Pacific Railroad.
-In 1997, it merged with the Union Pacific Railroad which still operates today.
+The Chicago, Rock Island and Pacific Railway shut down in 1980 and was reorganized as the Oklahoma, Kansas and Texas Railroad, which merged in 1988 with the Missouri Pacific Railroad.
+In 1997, it merged with the Union Pacific Railroad, which still operates today.
 Most locals still refer to this railroad as the “Rock Island”.

 Today, the Paxico Historic District includes some of the most significant historic buildings in the town’s small business district.
 It includes four adjacent commercial buildings in a row on Newbury Avenue.
-To the east on Main Street is a separate two-story commercial block (Mungerson Billiard Hall, 218 Main Street) that also is associated with the district.
+To the east on Main Street is a separate two-story commercial block (Mungerson Billiard Hall, 218 Main Street) that is also associated with the district.

 Also See: